This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Blood pressure medicine is given to lower your blood pressure and protect your kidneys.
+- Blood pressure medicine helps lower your blood pressure and protect your kidneys.

-- Diuretics are given to decrease excess fluid and lower blood pressure.
+- Diuretics help your body get rid of extra fluid and lower your blood pressure.
 You may urinate more often when you take this medicine.

-- Erythropoietin is given to treat or prevent anemia.
-Your kidneys may not make enough erythropoietin, a chemical that helps your body make red blood cells.
+- Erythropoietin treats or prevents anemia if your kidneys do not make enough.
+Erythropoietin is a chemical that helps your body make red blood cells.

 - Blood and urine tests show how well your kidneys are working.
-They may also help manage or show the cause of your CKD.
+They may also show the cause of your CKD.